SharathcAcharya/mflix/BATCH_2_FEATURES_COMPLETED.md

 ## 🎉 Conclusion

-Your MFlix app is now **85% feature-complete** compared to Netflix!
+Your ScreenPlex app is now **85% feature-complete** compared to Netflix!

 The app includes:
 - 🎬 Professional video player